platipodium/mossco-code/doc/reference_manual/src/recipes/r03_installing_prerequisites_by_hand.markdown

-# Recipe #03: install your own software prerequisites
+# Recipe #03: install your own software prerequisites (gcc, openmpi, netcdf, cmake)

 This document describes how to install all the prerequisites for running ESMF and MOSSCO not with a package manager, but by a *manual install* of all required software packages.

-This script was tested on
+These instructions were successfully tested on

 - Linux 2.6.39-400.214.3.el5uek SMP x86_64 24 Intel(R) Xeon(R) CPU E5645 @ 2.40GHz
 - Linux 3.13.0-24-generic SMP x86_64 12 Intel(R) Xeon(R) CPU E5649  @ 2.53GHz
 - Linux 2.6.16.60-0.37_f594963d_lustre.1.8.0.1-smp  SMP x86_64  4 Dual Core AMD Opteron(tm) Processor 285

 ## Assumptions

-The instructions below assume, that you have already present in your system the facilities to `configure` and `make` software, i.e., that a recent enough version of `automake` and `autoconf` and a system C compiler is already present.
+The instructions below assume, that you have already present in your system the facilities to `configure` and `make` software, i.e., that a recent enough version of `automake` and `autoconf` and a system C compiler are already present.

 ## Installation directories

 These instructions install all the software in the directory `PREFIX=$HOME/opt`, i.e., the libraries in `$PREFIX/lib`, header files in `$PREFIX/include`, and binaries in `$PREFIX/bin`.
+Your choice may be different.

         export PREFIX=$HOME/opt

 If you have root access on your system, we recommend to set `PREFIX=/opt/gcc49` or similar, as the installed software will be compiler-specific.
 To avoid having to use `sudo` privileges in your installation, you should make sure that the directory `$PREFIX` is owned by your local user.
 If not, ensure this with